ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/perf.md

   {{< /tab >}}
 {{< /tabpane >}}

-If the package manager completes successfully you can skip the next section and proceed to test Perf.
+If the package manager completes successfully you can skip the next section and proceed to [test](#test) Perf.

-If the package manager does not complete successfully, it usually means there was no package available for your specific kernel version as printed by `uname -r`.
+If the package manager does not complete successfully, it usually means there was no package available for your specific kernel version as shown by `uname -r`.

-There are hundreds of packages, and the package name must match `uname -r` exactly.
+There are hundreds of packages, and the package name must match the output of `uname -r` exactly.
 This is most common on Arm single board computers (SBCs) where the Linux kernel has been customized.

-If there is no match, you can install Perf using the source code as described in the next section.
+If there is no match, you can install Perf using the source code as described in the next [section](#source).

-### Build the source code
+### Build the source code {#source}

 If there is no package available for your kernel version you can build Perf from source code.